 The "Standard CMOS Setup" option allows you to record some basic system hardware configuration and set the system clock and error handling.
-If the motherboard is already installed in a working system, you will not need to select this option anymore.
+If the motherboard is already installed in a working system, you will not need to select this option.
 However, if the configuration stored in the CMOS memory on the board gets lost or damaged, or if you change your system hardware configuration, you will need to respecify the configuration values.
-The configuration values usually get lost or corrupted when the power of the onboard CMOS battery weakens or the CMOS RTC RAM is cleared (see "RTC RAM" in the III.
-INSTALLATION section).
+The configuration values usually get lost or corrupted when the power of the onboard CMOS battery weakens.